- Packard Bell92

 Another possibility to consider is upgrading an existing machine rather than buying a new model.
 Upgrading the computer memory, for example, can often prove a simple and cost-effective way to reduce waiting times and increase the file handling capacity of a PC.

 Upgrades and re-use can help to alleviate the environmental pressures created by the increasingly rapid manufacture of new machines.
 At the moment only 26 per cent of waste IT equipment is recycled, so any diversion of waste from landfill can really make a difference.

 Our latest research below, shows a number of lesser-known brands offering real ethical alternatives.
 We recommend iameco, Aleutia, Broadleaf, Tiny Green PC and Tranquil PC – each of these brands have excellent environmental credentials, both in the product build themselves through to the day-to-day running of the machines.

 Of the better-know brands, both Acer and Asus score very well overall.

 Buy our detailed Ethical Research Reports.
 See the findings behind companies’ ethical ratings, as featured in The Good Shopping Guide.
 Several different product sectors available covering hundreds of consumer brands.

-We have created ethical comparison rankings for the following brands, based on the activities of the company group (see above tables): Acer, Packard Bell, iameco, Linx, Aleutia, Asus, Broadleaf PC, Tiny Green PC, Tranquil PC, Archos, Dell, Toshiba, Zoostorm, Alienware, Microsoft Surface, Huawei, Lenovo, Sony, Apple, HP, Kindle Fire and Samsung.
+We have created ethical comparison rankings for the following tech brands, based on the activities of the company group (see above tables): Acer, Packard Bell, iameco, Linx, Aleutia, Asus, Broadleaf PC, Tiny Green PC, Tranquil PC, Archos, Dell, Toshiba, Zoostorm, Alienware, Microsoft Surface, Huawei, Lenovo, Sony, Apple, HP, Kindle Fire and Samsung.